Kamrulthedev/typescrift-introducetion/README.md

-# Typescrift Introduectin.....................
+# Typescrift Introduectin.
 ## what is Typescrift..?
-###=>.TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+###  =>.TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.